Nmerryman/simple_inject/README.txt

 This is to fix an issues I had with another project of mine and a feature I was trying (but probably failing) to ask about.

+TODO:
+clean up code
+add an easier dereferencer (consider wargs) add tests add the last version which allows the injection proc to take in current extra arguments

 annoyances:
 needing to know about how the backticks work needed to export tables because the other file doesn't know about .[] ptr and pointer are different

+questions:
+is cast[ptr A] and cast[ref A] the same